Actyx/Actyx/js/pond/src/Documentation/CommandApi.md

+/*
+ * Actyx Pond: A TypeScript framework for writing distributed apps
+ * deployed on peer-to-peer networks, without any servers.
+ *
+ * Copyright (C) 2020 Actyx AG
+ */
 # Command API

 The onCommand method of a fish processes commands and produces events.
 The type signature of onCommand is